VictorBarrigaJr/.emacs.d/README.md

 # README #

-This repository contains a customized configuration file for Victor Barriga.
+This repository contains a customized configuration file for:
 ~/.emacs.d/init.el